ANIEKWECHIDERA/Database-Design/README.md

 # Database-Design
- This is a simple operationla database i designed for a Small supermarket, 'LOFTY Ventures' It consists of 4 main tables namley:
+ This is a simple operational database i designed for a Small supermarket, 'LOFTY Ventures' It consists of 4 main tables namley:
  • Vendor Table
  • Product Table